madssf/trading-app-web/README.md

 ## Docker

-Go to /backend/, create a .env file, add:
+1. Go to /backend/, make a file called 'project.env', add the following (fill in the blanks):

 ```.env
 POSTGRES_USER=